-We recruit IT professionals on a global basis and, therefore, must comply with the immigration laws in the countries in which we operate, particularly the U.S. As of December 31, 2015, approximately 49% of our U.S. workforce was working under Mastech sponsored H1-B temporary work permits.
+We recruit IT professionals on a global basis from time to time and, therefore, must comply with the immigration laws in the countries in which we operate.
+As of December 31, 2016, approximately 43% of our workforce was working under Mastech Digital sponsored H1-B temporary work permits.
 Statutory law limits the number of new H1-B petitions that may be approved in a fiscal year.
 Legislation could be enacted limiting H1-B visa holders' employment with staffing companies.
 In recent years, the vast majority of our H1-B hires were not subject to the annual quota limiting H1-B visas because they were already in the U.S. under H1-B visa status with other employers.
 Additionally, the U.S. Congress has recently considered and may consider in the future extensive changes to U.S. immigration laws regarding the admission of high-skilled temporary and permanent workers.
-Such changes, if enacted, may impact the types of H1-B temporary work permits that may be granted or the number of available H1-B temporary work permits.
+Such changes, if enacted, may impact the types of H1-B temporary work permits that may be granted or the number of available H1-B temporary work permits, which in turn may have a negative impact on our revenues and profits.